 - Users who enter an incorrect code more than 5 times in a minute will be locked out of their account.

-Authentication Apps for Mobile Devices
+Authenticator Apps for Mobile Devices

-Implementation of Two-Factor Authentication
+Implementing Two-Factor Authentication

-- Self-Enrolled - users can voluntarily configure their account to use 2FA functionality for logging in
+- Self-Enrolled: Users can voluntarily configure their account to use 2FA functionality for logging in.

-These additional configurations will determine what options are available to you when accessing Clarity Human Services using 2FA, and how the login process will behave for future logins.
+These additional configurations will determine what options are available to you when accessing Clarity Human Services using 2FA and how the login process will behave for future logins.

 Note: for this article, the 2FA configuration is depicted with Enable Trusted Devices and Allow Email Authentication settings enabled.

-Set Up Two-Factor Authentication
+Setting Up Two-Factor Authentication

 The selected option will be used for future login procedures until the authentication token is reset.
-The methods available are:

-Note: the Trusted Device checkbox will appear in this step if your system administrator has activated the setting in the overall 2FA system configuration.
+Note: the TRUSTED DEVICE checkbox will appear in this step if your system administrator has activated the setting in the overall 2FA system configuration.

 In the meantime, you can contact Bitfocus Support at (702) 614-6690, Ext.
-2 to receive a temporary authentication code.
+2, to receive a temporary authentication code.

 Subsequent Logins with 2FA Enabled

-Note: if your system administrator has configured 2FA to allow trusted devices for a specific amount of time, the Trusted Device checkbox will appear.
-Checking this box will not require this step each time you enter your username and password.
+Note: if your system administrator has configured 2FA to allow trusted devices for a specific amount of time, the TRUSTED DEVICE checkbox will appear.
+If you check this box, you will not have to enter a verification code during the specified timeframe.